flame-engine/flame/doc/tutorials/klondike/step5.md

     }
   }
 ```
-We handle all 52 cards in the loop, taking care not to animate any cards that may already be in
+We check all 52 cards, taking care not to animate any cards that may already be in
 the Stock Pile area, because the distance and time to move would then be zero and that would cause
 an exception in Flame's MoveToEffect code.
-As they depart, we count each moving card.
+We count each moving card as it departs.
 For a few
 milliseconds after the loop terminates `nMovingCards` will be at a maximum, then cards will be
 arriving over the next second or so and will be counted off in the `onComplete()` callback code.
 When the countdown reaches zero the `deal(startType)` method can be safely called.
 We use a